mduarted/containers-spark-cluster/README.md

 docker build -t=spark-base:2.3.3 ./spark-base/
 ```

 Good!
-Now you have the spark-base image complete, note that the version of spark-base image is the version of Spark that is installed inside then.
+Now you have the spark-base image completed, note that the version of spark-base image is the version of Spark that is installed inside then.

 ## Building the Master Node Image